 The Visual Arts Program is dedicated to helping students meet the challenges of contemporary art making through assigned lessons that address critical thinking and problem-solving, the consideration of historical parallels, and the application of rigorous studio art practices.
 All students are assigned studio classes, based on the interests they indicate on their application forms.
 The department offers studio classes in ceramics, digital media*, painting (acrylic only – no spray paint)*, photography, printmaking, and sculpture.
 In addition, all students participate in required classes of figure drawing, design, and a lecture/guest artist(s) seminar course entitled “Art and Culture”.
 Special workshops and performances by a number of distinguished visiting artists may be offered, along with field trips to local museums, private galleries and artists’ studios.
 Studios are open in the evenings for students to complete class projects and accomplish personal work.

-*Please note: There are a limited number of spaces for Digital Media and Photography majors and not all requests can be accommodated.
+*Please note: There are a limited number of spaces for Digital Media and Painting majors and not all requests can be accommodated.
 Do not expect to participate in both.
-If you indicated Photography as your first choice major, you must then select a second choice minor that is not Digital Media.
+If you indicated Painting as your first choice major, you must then select a second choice minor that is not Digital Media.

 First & Second Choices